-- For Apple Pay (in-app/on-the-web), the value is risk of breach reduction, and also, ease of integration of Apple Pay because Vantiv is managing the PKPaymentToken decryption on behalf of the merchant.
+- For Apple Pay (in-app/on-the-web), the value is the reduced risk of a data breach as well as ease of integration because Vantiv is managing the PKPaymentToken decryption on behalf of the merchant.

 - For Android Pay (in-app/on-web), the value is ease of integration of Android Pay because Vantiv has a direct server-to-server integration with Android Pay for transmitting cardholder data.

 - For Android Pay (in-app/on-web), because of the server-to-server integration enhancements to Android Pay that are not available to direct merchant implementations will be announced soon.